Max Bianchini and the Art of Reading Three D Characters Like an Open Book

 When a misplaced scar ruins the hero's dinner 😅

-Because yes, placing a scar in the wrong spot can turn a hardened warrior into a guy who cut himself shaving.
-Bianchini knows that every scratch tells a story, and if you put a battle mark where a worry wrinkle should go, the character goes from being a veteran to a clumsy guy with bad luck.
-In the end, designing characters is like being a detective investigating why a samurai's left knee hurts, all because you didn't study his medical history in 3D.
+Because yes, placing a scar in the wrong spot can turn a battle-hardened warrior into a guy who cut himself shaving.
+Bianchini knows that every scratch tells a story, and if you put a battle mark where a worry wrinkle should go, the character goes from being a veteran to a clumsy unlucky person.
+In the end, designing characters is like being a detective investigating why a samurai's left knee hurts, all because they didn't study his medical history in 3D.